grafana/grafana-image-renderer/docs/sources/troubleshooting.md

 ### Windows (non-containerised)

-For Windows (that is, non-containerised), you will need to do the same as on Linux, but to your global store:
+For Windows (that is, non-containerised), you need to do the same as on Linux, but to your global store:

 ```powershell
 certutil –addstore "Root" <path>/internal-root-ca-here.crt.pem